airpartners/hepa-summer23/data_guide.md

 There are two key differences with Summary Data compared to Raw Data:

 1) The `summary` folder *is* tracked by Git.
 This is because the summary data files are much tinier than the raw data they are produced from.
-Committing CSV files around the size of 3 kilobytes doesn't greatly slow down Git.
+(E.g.- 4 MB for a raw data file, 3 KB for the equivalent summary data file)

 2) While the files follow the same file naming structure, they are prepended with the suffix `s_` to distinguish them as summary data files.
 Additionally, a different set of suffixes is used: